rutopio/Glyphs-Plugins-and-Scripts/Plugin-ShowNodeCount/README.md

 A [Glyphs.app](https://glyphsapp.com/) plugin to display the number of nodes between multiple layers/masters for checking compatibility.

-An Chinese version is contained below.
+A Chinese version is contained below.

 ![](default.png)